github/docs/data/reusables/secret-scanning/report-secret-pat-beta-note.md

-Reporting a privately exposed secret to {% data variables.product.github %} is in beta and subject to change.
+Reporting a privately exposed secret to {% data variables.product.github %} is in {% data variables.release-phases.public_preview %} and subject to change.